napari/napari/README.md

 ## plans

+We're working on several features, including

+- shape-based annotation (for drawing polygons and bounding boxes)
+- region labeling (for defining segmentation)
+- 3D volumetric rendering
-We're working on several features, including shape-based annotation (for drawing polygons and bounding boxes), region labeling (for defining segmentation), 3D rendering, and support for a plugin ecosystem (for integrating image processing and machine learning tools).
+- support for a plugin ecosystem (for integrating image processing and machine learning tools)

 See [this issue](https://github.com/napari/napari/issues/141) for some of the key use cases we're trying to enable, and feel free to add comments or ideas!

 ## contributing